 The accounting apprenticeships offered by the Association of Chartered Certified Accountants (ACCA) are open to school leavers and graduates alike.

-You'll find that it takes 12 to 18 months to complete the Level 4 ACCA Accounting Technician Apprenticeship and achieve the Diploma in Accounting and Business.
+It takes at least 12 months to complete the Level 4 ACCA Accounting Technician Apprenticeship and achieve the Diploma in Accounting and Business.

-The Level 7 ACCA Professional Accountant Apprenticeship is aligned with the full ACCA qualification, and is expected to take about three years.
+The Level 7 ACCA Professional Accountant Apprenticeship is aligned with the full ACCA qualification, and this degree apprenticeship is expected to take about three years.

-Those on an ACCA Accounting Technician Apprenticeship can expect to work in a range of industries and be given the opportunity to progress on a starting salary of around £15,000.
+Those on an ACCA Accounting Technician Apprenticeship can expect to work in a range of industries and be given a starting salary of around £15,000.
 After you finish your apprenticeship, you could be earning around £25,000 as a trainee accountant.

-You'll also have the chance to study for a BSc in Applied Accounting from Oxford Brookes University or an MSc in Professional Accountancy from the University of London.
+You'll also have the chance to study for the MSc Professional Accountancy from the University of London.

 By attaining the professional ACCA qualification and becoming an ACCA member, you'll be able to earn £50,000 as a newly qualified chartered accountant.